PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 #### Phenol extraction of the DNA

-Adjust the volume to 600 µl.
+Adjust the volume to 300 µl.
 **Carefull!
 Phenol and chloroform must be used under the fume hood!**

 To the tube kept over-night at 65°C, add:

-* 300μl phenol
-* 300μl chloroform
+* 300μl phenol-chloroform
 * mix or vortex,
 * centrifuge 3 min (top speed, room temperature)
 * recover the aqueous phase in a fresh tube
-* 600 μl chloroform
+* 300 μl chloroform
 * centrifuge 3 min (top speed, room temperature)
 * recover the aqueous phase in a fresh tube